How does grouping Wrap accounts work?

 5. Click Submit.

-Check my client's accounts are grouped
+How do I check my client's accounts are grouped?

 You can see information about grouped accounts in Adviser Online.
-This includes:

 1. Search for the group using the group name number or scroll to find the group